-It is important in an efficacy trial to capture all COVID-19 cases with pulmonary involvement as prevention of pneumonia and severe COVID-19 would be an important outcome for COVID-19 vaccines.
-Therefore, the signs and symptoms that characterise WHO-defined COVID-19 pneumonia (fever, cough, dyspnoea, tachypnoea) should always trigger diagnostic work-up in a trial participant.
-Our findings support the inclusion of these symptoms as well as anosmia and ageusia, which had the highest precision of all reported COVID-19 symptoms.
+In an efficacy trial, it is important to capture all COVID-19 cases with pulmonary involvement as signs and symptoms of pneumonia define moderate or severe COVID-19.
+Prevention of pneumonia and severe COVID-19 would be an important outcome for COVID-19 vaccines.
+Therefore, the signs and symptoms that characterise WHOdefined COVID-19 pneumonia (fever, cough, dyspnoea, tachypnoea) should always trigger diagnostic work-up in a trial participant.
+18 Additionally, anosmia and ageusia had the highest positive predictive value (PPV) of all reported COVID-19 symptoms.
+19,9.
+Our findings support the inclusion of these symptoms.
 However, these COVID-specific symptoms (fever, cough, dyspnoea, anosmia/ageusia) correctly identified only 69% of COVID-19 cases in this study when RT-PCR was conducted within three days of symptom onset.
-This has important implications in terms of cases missed as the COVID-specific symptoms align with the current PHE definition of a possible COVID-19 case.
-We found that the addition of headache and fatigue (i.e. extended symptoms) increased the proportion of COVID-19 cases correctly identified to 92% but also almost doubled the TPC (from 47 to 85).
+This has important implications in terms of cases missed as the COVID-specific symptoms align with the current PHE definition of a possible COVID-19 case.20 We found that the addition of headache and fatigue (i.e., extended symptoms) increased the proportion of COVID-19 cases correctly identified to 92% but also almost doubled the TPC (from 47 to 85).
 Thus, an increase in sensitivity comes at a cost in the context of vaccine efficacy trials.

 Application of MEOA identified fatigue, anosmia, cough, diarrhoea, headache, and sore throat as the symptom set with the highest sensitivity in three- and seven-day analyses.
-This symptom set identified 96% and 99% of RT-PCR positive cases and required 96 and 92 TPC in the three- and seven-day analyses, respectively.
 Diarrhoea and sore throat were identified as symptoms that may increase case finding in an efficient way, in addition to those symptoms already considered important for triggering a RT-PCR test.
-The outcome of this work is that in a vaccine trial with limits on testing capacity, the optimum symptom set which could be applied to identify and confirm COVID-19 cases includes fever, cough, dyspnoea, ageusia/anosmia, fatigue, headache, diarrhoea, and sore throat.
-This finding may prove useful for COVID-19 vaccine developers when deciding which symptoms should trigger testing to optimise financial and logistical resource utilisation.
-Importantly, all the symptoms that constitute the subset with the highest sensitivity have been included as triggering symptoms in publicly available clinical trial protocols of ongoing vaccine efficacy trials.
-9-13
+In situations where there is a limited testing capacity, we provide a range of optimal symptom combinations that could be used, given different target numbers of tests per case identified (see Tables e4 and e5).
+This finding may prove useful for COVID-19 vaccine developers or in public health settings when deciding which symptoms should trigger testing to optimise financial and logistical resource utilisation.
+Importantly, all the symptoms that constitute the combination with the highest sensitivity have been included as triggering symptoms in publicly available clinical trial protocols of ongoing vaccine efficacy trials.9-14